Investor Elliott puts pressure on GSK leadership

-LONDON, July 1 (Reuters) - Activist investor Elliott said GlaxoSmithKline (GSK.L) should review its leadership and consider the outright sale of its consumer healthcare business as it confirmed on Thursday that it had taken a significant stake in the British pharmaceuticals group.
+LONDON (Reuters) -Activist investor Elliott said GlaxoSmithKline should review its leadership and consider the outright sale of its consumer healthcare business as it confirmed on Thursday that it had taken a significant stake in the British pharmaceuticals group.

 Elliott’s response had been awaited after reports in April that it had taken a multi-billion pound stake.